jando79/CoinCombinations.Solution/README.md

 ## What Is This?
-Coin Combinations calculator to determine the smallest amount of coins to represent a
+Coin Combinations calculator to determine the smallest amount of change in US coin currency.